 Just like stress didn’t just show up overnight, it’s not realistic to expect it to go away immediately.
 Take your time; try out a few tips and see how they work.
 Go ahead and get creative; change things up to suit your lifestyle and needs.

 If you’ve been thinking about getting help to manage stress or other concerns such as anxiety or depression, you can trust Teladoc.
 Our team of licensed counselors and therapists can help diagnose your situation and work with you to manage it.
-Confidential visits can be scheduled from 9 AM to 7 PM every day by phone or video.* Once you pick your therapist, you can work with the same one for as long as you need.
+Confidential visits can be scheduled 7 days a week at a time that works best for you, by phone or video.
+Once you pick your therapist, you can work with the same one for as long as you need.
 The best part is you never have to leave your home, dorm room, or office.
 And even then, you’re not alone — you can lean on Teladoc.